microsoft/language-server-protocol/indexFormat/specification.md

 We tag the `item` edge with id 27 as a definition since the reference result distinguishes between definitions, declarations, and references.
 This is done since the `textDocument/references` request takes an additional input parameter `includeDeclarations` controlling whether declarations and definitions are included in the result as well.
 Having three distinct properties allows the server to compute the result accordingly.

-The item edge also support linking reference results to other reference results.
+The item edge also supports linking reference results to other reference results.
 This is useful when computing references to methods overridden in a type hierarchy.

 Take the following example: